Critical exponents of the Ising model with quenched structural disorder and long-range interactions at spatial dimension $d=3$: Correlation length critical exponent

 For $b = 0$, (\ref{resB}) reduces to the standard Pad{\'e}--Borel resummation \cite{Baker1976, Baker1978}.
 Let us note that any converged observable should be independent of artificially introduced parameters, such as the Leroy parameter.
 However, at any finite loop order $L$, the resummed series acquire an artificial dependence on such parameters.
-To extract a meaningful result, we assume that the optimal estimate of an observable at order $L$ corresponds to the values of the artificial parameters for which the resummed quantity varies most weakly -- that is, where it becomes stationary with respect to changes in these parameters.
+To extract a meaningful result, we assume that the optimal estimate of an observable at order~$L$ corresponds to the values of the artificial parameters for which the resummed quantity varies most weakly --- that is, where it becomes stationary with respect to the changes in these parameters.
 This criterion is known as the Principle of Minimal Sensitivity \cite{frustrated_b,frustrated_c}.
-Nevertheless, even the Pad{\'e}--Borel--Leroy method may fail for multivariable series due to poles lying on the integration contour or poor convergence of Pad{\'e} approximants.
+Nevertheless, even the Pad{\'e}--Borel--Leroy method may fail for multivariable series due to the poles lying on the integration contour or due to poor convergence of Pad{\'e} approximants.

-Generalisation of the Pad\'e-Borel-Leroy procedure on the case of several variables is obvious with help of a resolvent series in an auxiliary variable.
-For instance, writing any function $f(u,v)$ as $f(u z, v z)$, one can perform procedure (\ref{Bim})-(\ref{resB}) for the series in $z$, eventually setting $z=1$ after all steps.
+Generalization of the Pad\'e--Borel--Leroy procedure on the case of several variables is obvious with the help of a resolvent series in an auxiliary variable.
+For instance, writing any function $f(u,v)$ as $f(u z, v z)$, one can perform procedure (\ref{Bim})--(\ref{resB}) for the series in $z$, eventually setting $z=1$ after all steps.